teijo/jquery-bracket/README.md

 Changes
 -------

+*   2013-10-29: Remove redundant styles.
+Make HTML more standards compliant.
+    Streamline CSS and HTML to some extent with jQuery Group plugin.
+Markup and CSS in this release **are not backwards compatible!**
 *   2013-10-07: `skipSecondaryFinal` boolean to finish double elimination tournament after first match.
 Skips the second match normally created if LB winner wins the first match.
 Display '--' score for non-played matches.